ace-lab/pl-ucb-csxxx/README.md

 This will give you the correct basic directory structure, etc.

-2. Name the new course repo `pl-ucb-` followed by the department and course number, e.g. `pl-ucb-cs61a`, `pl-ucb-ee120`, etc.
+2. Select **ace-lab** as the destination of the new repo rather than under your personal account, so that the org's ownership and maintenance can continue after your departure from Cal.

-2. Select **private** as the new repo's visibility, since PL-related repos will necessarily contain sensitive content (future exam questions, etc.)
+3. Name the new course repo `pl-ucb-` followed by the department and course number, e.g. `pl-ucb-cs61a`, `pl-ucb-ee120`, etc.

-3. Select **ace-lab** as the destination of the new repo rather than under your personal account, so that the org's ownership and maintenance can continue after your departure from Cal.
+4. Select **private** as the new repo's visibility, since PL-related repos will necessarily contain sensitive content (future exam questions, etc.)

-4. In your new repo,  grant at least read access to the `pl-dev` team.
+5. In your new repo,  grant at least read access to the `pl-dev` team.
+(Click Settings, then Manage Access.)
 Contact one of the ACELab owners
 (your advisor, generally) if someone needs to be added to that team.
-You're also free to create teams around your specific course and add those teams to course repos.
+You're also free to create teams around your specific course and add those teams to course repos, giving `pl-dev` read-only access but giving your smaller team push access.

-5. **Important.** Just about every type of thing in PL -- course, question, element, etc. -- has a UUID (Universally Unique ID).
+6. **Important.** Just about every type of thing in PL -- course, question, element, etc. -- has a UUID (Universally Unique ID).
 You can generate one my typing `uuidgen` at a Mac terminal or by using the [UUID generator](https://www.uuidgenerator.net).  **In your new repo,